 - Unusual increases in the book value of assets, such as inventory and receivables.

-- Frequent, complex third-party transactions that have no logical business purpose, don’t appear to add value and make it hard to determine the actual nature of a particular transaction.
+- Frequent, complex third-party transactions that have no logical business purpose, don’t appear to add value, or make it hard to determine the actual nature of a particular transaction.

 - Missing or altered documents.